Manual Handling for Reception Staff: Parcels, Deliveries and Office Tasks

 Internal distribution may fall to reception when no dedicated mail room exists.
 Taking packages to individual desks, departments, or floors adds carrying demands throughout the building.

 Package weights vary unpredictably.
 The box that looks similar to yesterday's lightweight item might contain something heavy.
 Consistent technique regardless of expected weight protects against surprises.
+The HSA recommends always testing the weight of a load before committing to a full lift.

 Awkward shapes create handling challenges beyond weight.
 Long items, irregular shapes, and packages without handles all require adapted approaches.
+The risk increases when the load cannot be held close to the body.

 Labelling often does not indicate weight or fragility.
 Assuming all packages are light leads to injury when heavy ones appear.
 Assuming all packages are robust leads to damage and complaint.

-Workspace Constraints
+How Do Workspace Constraints Affect Safety?

 Reception desks are designed for appearance and visitor interaction, not parcel handling.
 Counter heights may not suit lifting.
 Space behind counters restricts movement.
 Storage areas may be cramped.